 Whether your passion is teaching, writing, research, or publishing, you’ll build a strong career foundation with the English Language and Literatures Program at Mills.
 Your studies will culminate with a scholarly thesis that showcases your original research.

 About the Program

 While at Mills, you’ll have the opportunity to study with our faculty of renowned scholars and writers, and to explore both historical traditions and contemporary literatures within various theoretical frameworks in a wide range of classes.
 You’ll work closely and collaboratively with faculty to choose a course of study and develop a final thesis project that is a sustained piece of scholarly research.
 Our students regularly attend and present work at nationally recognized conferences, and alumnae publish articles and books based on the work they completed at Mills.

-Mills also offers a wide range of teaching and professional development opportunities for English graduate students.
+Mills also offers a wide range of teaching and professional development opportunities for graduate students.
 Our MA candidates are active teachers and tutors at Mills and in the greater San Francisco Bay Area community, assisting in undergraduate classrooms and working at local high schools and colleges.

 You’ll have opportunities to engage with professors, students, and a vibrant literary community through numerous activities on and off campus.
 We encourage students to interact with the local literary network which encompasses UC Berkeley, Stanford, and San Francisco State for access to a wide range of lectures and research libraries.
 Cross-registration at UC Berkeley and other local institutions is available, as is access to courses across the Mills College curriculum.

 All graduate students in the English Literatures and Languages Program are encouraged to apply for part-time graduate assistantships.
 We also offer a small number of competitive full-tuition fellowships to applicants entering the MFA and MA programs.
-Learn more about our special funding opportunities for graduate English students.
+Learn more about our special funding opportunities for English Literatures and Languages graduate students.